rogerboesch/pitrex-chess/README.md

 TODO:

 UI:
-- Visual feedback of wrong moves
 - Visual feedback of check
 - Visual feedback of check mate
 - Different optimisations
-- Using PiTrex winwo system
+- Using PiTrex window system

 Chess:
 - Change of side in game